![]() |

 About TRAC

-The RadioActivist Campaign is the only American public-interest group that routinely conducts complete radiological surveys of nuclear facilities.
-TRAC has studied 28 nuclear facilities in the United States and abroad, including: Hanford, Savannah River Site, Lawrence Livermore National Laboratory, Los Alamos National Laboratory, Oak Ridge Operations, the French test site in French Polynesia, and five sites in Russia.
-The RadioActivist Campaign is a not-for-profit corporation registered in Washington State.
-The RadioActivist Campaign was founded, as the Hanford Reach Project, by Norm Buske in 1983.
-TRAC has also been known as SEARCH, Nuclear Military Monitoring, and Nuclear-Weapons-Free America.
-The links below provide more information about The RadioActivist Campaign and its programs.
+The RadioActivist Campaign was the only American public-interest group that routinely conducted complete radiological surveys of nuclear facilities.
+TRAC studied 28 nuclear facilities in the United States and abroad, including: Hanford, Savannah River Site, Lawrence Livermore National Laboratory, Los Alamos National Laboratory, Oak Ridge Operations, the French test site in French Polynesia, and five sites in Russia.
+The RadioActivist Campaign is a not-for-profit corporation (now dissolved) registered in Washington State.

 A Brief History of The RadioActivist Campaign